-- 107. (1) A court that wishes to examine as a witness in any case pending before it a person confined in prison may issue an order to the officer in charge of the prison requiring him or her to bring the prisoner in proper custody, at a time specified in the order, before the court for examination. - (2) The officer in charge of a prisoner must, on receipt of an order under subsection (1), act in accordance with it and provide for the safe custody of the prisoner during his or her absence from the prison for the purpose mentioned in that subsection.
+107. (1) A court that wishes to examine as a witness in any case pending before it a person confined in prison may issue an order to the officer in charge of the prison requiring

+(2) The officer in charge of a prisoner must, on receipt of an order under subsection (1), act in accordance with it and provide for the safe custody of the prisoner during his or her absence from the prison for the purpose mentioned in that subsection.